Haldrion/rcos-status-updates/fall_2018/week_08.md

 ## Last Week's Accomplishments

-> Went to Amos Eaton for testing Nov 27 and set uop the full circuit with the
+> Went to Amos Eaton for testing Nov 27 and set up the full circuit with the
 > relay and wired it to the door

 > We tested it with the app and IT WORKS!!